eugen1701/platforma/README.md

 ### Bachelor thesis at Babes-Bolyai University of Cluj-Napoca
 This project represent the practical part of my bachelor thesis and is developed using TypeScript, React, Bootstrap and Firebase.

+The updated version of this code can be accessed at: https://github.com/eugen1701/platforma

 ### Getting Started with React App